 Carry all the documents related to your wheelchair on all of your trips.
-They might be needed by the airline staff, hotel management, or by authorities at sightseeing places.
+They might be needed by the airline staff, hotel management, or authorities at sightseeing places.

 |Wheelchair Battery Charger

-If you travel in a battery powered wheelchair, make sure to carry the battery charger.
+If you travel in a battery-powered wheelchair, make sure to carry the battery charger.
 You don’t need to carry the heavy and massive chargers.
 The latest ones come in smaller sizes.

 Take a portable ramp with you in case of places that might be inaccessible for you.
 Portable can be transported easily in most vehicles.
-Also, in building with 2 to 4 steps.
+Also, in a building with 2 to 4 steps.